 Some years earlier, I started a tradition of inviting a guest from ABC News to appear before my Breakfast Club on the morning after the Iowa Caucus.
 In fact, the late Peter Jennings made an appearance in January 2000 after anchoring the network’s Iowa Caucus coverage from Des Moines the night before.
 But by 2004, the primary schedule in the early states was being compressed to the point that ABC News’ political team needed to fly out on a charter plane directly to New Hampshire immediately after their Iowa Caucus coverage wrapped up.
 As a result, relatively new correspondent Jake Tapper drew the short straw.
 He graciously agreed to accept my speaking invitation even though it necessitated catching a commercial flight to New Hampshire the next day.
 In doing so, he proved to be a great sport while impressing the audience with a recap and analysis of the previous night’s Democratic caucus results.
 (Jake accurately predicted that Dean’s post-caucus speech would long haunt him, and that Gephardt would drop out of the race which is precisely what happened later that same day. – Ed.)

 By the time the 2008 election cycle rolled around, Jake was ABC News’ national/senior political correspondent based in the network’s D.C. bureau and his profile had grown significantly.
 For example, he contributed a report to a broadcast of World News Tonight with Peter Jennings that won the 2005 Edward R. Murrow award for best network newscast.
 I also learned that Jake would be ABC News’ lead reporter covering the 2008 presidential election.
 With all this in mind, I was thrilled when he accepted my invitation to make an encore appearance at my Breakfast Club following the 2008 Iowa Caucuses.
 These were much different Caucuses than in 2004, with wide open races for the nominations of both political parties.
 On the Republican side, Mike Huckabee posted a comfortable win over Mitt Romney, Fred Thompson, and John McCain; on the Democratic side, Barack Obama finished ahead of John Edwards and Hillary Clinton.
 Jake had much more to talk about during his comments to the assembled business and community leaders than he did in 2004.
 It was on the way to this second Breakfast Club appearance in 2008 that Jake told me how fortuitous it was that he stayed behind in Des Moines, and not immediately flown off to New Hampshire with his colleagues, four years earlier.
 I told him that I didn’t understand.
 He then explained how he had gone back to his hotel following the conclusion of the network’s Iowa Caucus coverage in 2004, and it was there that he met a young lady by the name of Jennifer Marie Brown from St. Joseph, MO who had been in Iowa volunteering for one of the campaigns.
 They had a drink or two together, talked into the night, and agreed to stay in touch.
-And stay in touch they did, as they were married in 2006 and since that time had a little baby boy!
-It was a joy having dinner with Jake and Jennifer in Washington, DC a few years later where we talked about life’s strange twists and turns…and to learn that they now had a second little boy!
+And stay in touch they did, as they were married in 2006 and were later blessed with a daughter named Alice!
+It was a joy having dinner with Jake and Jennifer in Washington, DC a few years later where we talked about life’s strange twists and turns…and learned that they now also had a son named Jack!!

 As noted earlier in regards to Brit Hume, news organizations will often change their White House Correspondents when a new president is elected.
 That scenario played out once again as Jake was named Senior White House Correspondent the day after Barack Obama was elected president in 2008.
 My wife and I would have the pleasure of meeting up with Jake and Jennifer at the White House Correspondents Dinner in April 2012 where Jake was honored for an unprecedented third time in a row with the prestigious Merriman Smith Award which recognizes “presidential coverage under deadline pressure.”